Spurs Odyssey Banner

 Spurs had changed to their usual formation of four across the middle with the second striker in the hole.
 Olsen played the lone striker, but got little from the close marking of the Hammers defenders as his close control did not stand up to the solid challenges he faced.
 He did get in front of his marker to guide the ball past Street when Hutchins crossed on the hour.

 West Ham looked to strengthen their midfield while Inglethorpe made two changes.
 This was Archibald-Henville's first run out after injury and he was given just over an hour before Butcher came on to take his place.
-Davis (another look term absentee) came on and played in the hole with Obika moving up front in place of Olsen.
+Davis (another long term absentee) came on and played in the hole with Obika moving up front in place of Olsen.
 Obika was able to better hold of the defenders and lay off to the midfield as well as having a couple of efforts himself.

 West Ham brought on a big, and I mean big, defender to stem the runs of Kasim, Davis and Livermore which he did fairly well.
 He did receive a booking for one two footed tackle on Livermore as Spurs continued to attack on a wide front.
 With three points looking safe the home side attacked down the right and when the ball came across the area Sears was able to hook the ball in from about ten yards out.
-While the Irons were happy with a point spurs continued to press forward and Blackmore conceded a free kick and got a yellow at the same time stopping Hutchins progress down the left.
+While the Irons were happy with a point Spurs continued to press forward and Blackmore conceded a free kick and got a yellow at the same time stopping Hutchins progress down the left.

 The injury to Dixon is the main concern as his return to fitness was progressing well.
 For his sake I hope it is not as bad as it looked.